Mr Toluwani Ajayi

 Biography

-Law lecturer at the Faculty of Business and Social Science of the University, offering teaching and revision sessions to second and final year LLB Law Students.
+Law lecturer at the Faculty of Business and Social Science between 2016 and 2021.

 Areas of research interest